-Spatial autocorrelation and spatial heterogeneity of the data should be examined before spatial modelling.
+Spatial autocorrelation and spatial heterogeneity of the data should be examined before spatial modeling.
 General distributions of variables, trends, spatial dependence, clustering status and detection of outliers should also be discussed.
 In this context, Global Moran's I analysis can be used (9).
-The global spatial autocorrelation index summarizes geographical similarities based on the neighbourhood relationship of the data.
-The Global Moran's I index together with p-value and z-score explains whether there is clustering in the study region.
-Statistically significant p-value, positive z-score and positive Moran's I index value indicate clustering in the study area (Li et al. 2007, Moran 1950).
+The global spatial autocorrelation index summarizes geographical similarities based on the neighborhood relationship of the data.
+The Global Moran's I index together with P-value and z-score explains whether there is clustering in the study region.
+Statistically significant P-value, positive z-score and positive Moran's I index value indicate clustering in the study area (Moran 1950; Li, Calder, and Cressie 2007).